Advanced Business Writing Skills

 - This course is for those who want to take their writing to the next level and truly master their craft.

-Mark Morris is a Cicero Award-winning professional speechwriter with more than a decade of experience at the very highest level.
+Mark Morris is a Cicero Award-winning professional speechwriter with seventeen years of experience writing at the very highest level.
 He has written for senior politicians in the United Kingdom and internationally, including for two former Prime Ministers.

 Throughout his writing career he has run countless face-to-face courses to help people write better than they ever thought they could.
-He has now also helped over 45,000 students from around the world with his online course.
+He has now also helped over 85,000 students from around the world with his online courses.

 Mark is passionate about writing and loves helping people to get the most from their careers by improving their writing skills.

-Philip is a professional speechwriter who, during the course of his career, has written for some of the world’s most senior business and political leaders.
-He is a former BBC journalist, reporting from all over the world, and has had articles written in his name, and those of clients, published in dozens of newspapers and magazines - including the Wall Street Journal, the Financial Times, Newsweek, Foreign Policy, the Times, the Sunday Times, the Daily Telegraph, the Daily Mail, the Guardian and many more.
+As a professional speechwriter, Philip has written for some of the world’s most senior business and political leaders.
+A former BBC journalist, he has reported from all over the world, and had articles written in his name, and those of clients, published in dozens of newspapers and magazines - including the Wall Street Journal, the Financial Times, Newsweek, Foreign Policy, the Times, the Sunday Times, the Daily Telegraph, the Daily Mail, the Guardian and many more.
 He is also a playwright whose plays for stage and radio have been enjoyed by thousands of people.